-Click on the sections below and the Fact Sheet at right to view investment strategy detail and alignment to the Sustainable Development Goals.
+Click on the sections below and the Fact Sheet at right to view investment strategy detail, alignment to the Sustainable Development Goals and examples of impact.

-Expenses are subject to change due to changes in investment policy, invesment managers or service providers.
-Expenses shown do not include carried interest, incentive fees or the expense of individual managers within funds of funds.
+Expenses are subject to change due to changes in investment policy, investment managers or service providers.
+Expenses shown do not include carried interest or incentive fees.

 Alignment to Sustainable Development Goals